hiattp/blog/_posts/2015-06-15-a-more-ergonomic-keyboard-strategy.markdown

 The next iteration will include a mounted touch pad near the right keyboard, and I think the arm rests will need to be slightly wider.
 This version is a lot more practical than tripods but I've noticed that your elbows naturally want a wider berth than normal arm rests allow.
+Stay tuned for V3!

 [lockstep]:    https://www.locksteplabs.com
 [kinesis]:     http://www.kinesis-ergo.com/